DeveloperFree online tool

 When to use it

-Use it when a system expects text only input but you still need to transport content in a format that survives safely inside headers, request bodies or plain text fields.
+Use it when a system expects text only input but you still need to pass content through request bodies, config values, email payloads or copied technical fields without breaking the raw value on the way.

 Workflow